-BACKGROUND AND PURPOSE: Local recurrences after previous radiotherapy (RT) are increasingly being identified in biochemically recurrent prostate cancer.
-Salvage prostate brachytherapy (BT) is an effective and well tolerated treatment option.
+Local recurrences after previous radiotherapy (RT) are increasingly being identified with increasing use of molecular imaging in biochemically recurrent prostate cancer.
+Salvage prostate brachytherapy (BT) is an effective and well tolerated treatment option for radiorecurrent prostate cancer.
+While supported by multiple prospective studies, limited comparative data exists to guide optimal patient selection and treatment technique.
 We sought to generate international consensus statements on the use and preferred technical considerations for salvage prostate BT.

-MATERIALS AND METHODS: International experts in salvage prostate BT were invited (n = 34) to participate.
-A three-round modified Delphi technique was utilized, with questions focused on patient- and cancer-specific criteria, type and technique of BT, and follow-up.
-An a priori threshold for consensus of ≥ 75% was set, with a majority opinion being ≥ 50%.
+International experts in salvage prostate BT were invited (n=34) to participate.
+A three-round modified Delphi technique was utilized, with questions focused on patient- and cancer-specific criteria, type and technique of BT, and follow-up after salvage.
+An a priori threshold for consensus of ≥ 75% was set, with a majority opinion being set at ≥ 50%.